kvarak/dnd/docs/_Classes/druid.md

 Only lizardfolk follow this path.

 ### Summon Nature's Ally
 As an ***action***, you can use a spell slot to conjure a dinosaur with a CR equal to the level of the spell slot used minus 1 (minimum of 1/2) or lower.
-It appears in an unoccupied space within 60 feet.
+It appears in an unoccupied space within 60 ft.

 The dinosaur shares your initiative count, and takes its turn immediately after yours.
 The only action it takes on its turn is the Dodge action, unless you take a ***bonus action*** on your turn to command it to take one of the actions in its stat block or to take the Dash, Disengage, Help or Hide action.
 You don't require any actions to move your Nature's Ally on its own turn.
 If one of its special traits would require a bonus action, it can use its own.

 You must maintain concentration on this, as if you were concentrating on a spell.
 You can use this feature while in your wild shape form if you have shifted into a dinosaur.
 Your summoned ally remains until you lose concentration, summon a new ally this way, its hit points are reduced to 0, or until you start a long rest.

 ### Ancient Forms
 As a member of the Circle of the Ancients you carry the memories of the ancient terrible lizards.
 You can use a ***bonus action***, and expend a use of your Wild Shape to take the form of any reptilian beast or Dinosaur with a CR as high as 1.
 You ignore the max CR column of the Beast Shapes table, but must abide by all other limitations.

 Dinosaur forms can be found on page 79 of the Monster Manual and on page 139 of Volo's Guide to Monsters.
 You do not need to have seen the Dinosaurs before in order to Wild Shape into them, as their memory flows in your veins.